 RESTORATIVE ACTIONS

-On October 5, 2020, the Synod of Lakes and Prairies approved the dedication of $351,000, representing 15% of its accumulated wealth (undesignated/unrestricted net assets), to seed potential Churchwide efforts related to this initiative. $189,000 is being designated for eventual transfer benefiting Indigenous communities, while $162,000 is being designated for eventual transfer to benefit African American communities.
+On October 5, 2020, the Synod of Lakes and Prairies approve the dedication of $351,000, representing 15% of its accumulated wealth (undesignated/unrestricted net assets), to seed potential Churchwide efforts related to Restorative Actions. $189,000 was designated for eventual transfer benefiting Indigenous communities, and $162,000 was designated for eventual transfer to benefit African American communities.

 Learn more about the synod's action on Restorative Actions, click here.

-Restorative Actions is now in it's fifth year.
-This is a volunteer led initiative with a team of seven enthusiastic volunteers who hold a wide rage of cultural and generational identities.
+Restorative Actions is a volunteer-led initiative powered by a dedicated team of seven enthusiastic individuals, representing a wide range of cultural and generational identities.

 Together, they have had hundreds of conversations with faith-based and secular organizations.
-Their early efforts have blossomed into deeper dialogue and greater outreach.
+Their early efforts have blossomed into meaningful dialogue and expanded community outreach.

-Members of our team are always available to meet with congregations, mid-councils, session, mission teams, and social justice committees.
-They are available for conversation, presentations, and consultation.
+Members of our team are always available for conversation, presentations, and consultation with congregations, mid-councils, session, mission teams, and social justice committees.

 Mary Frances Berry, “My Face is Black is True: Callie House and the Struggle for Ex-Slave Reparations,” 2005.